Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 Basic Tips on How to Prepare for a Court Hearing or Trial – This publication will help you organize your evidence and prepare your oral argument to present to the court in your hearing or trial.

-How to Subpoena Witnesses or Documents – Use this packet if you need to make sure important witnesses or documents are at trial.
+How to Subpoena Witnesses or Documents – Use this packet to make sure important witnesses or documents are at trial.

-Dismissing Your Petition for Dissolution of Marriage or Domestic Partnership – Use this packet if you decide that you do not want to end your marriage or domestic partnership after all.
+Dismissing Your Petition for Dissolution of Marriage or Domestic Partnership – Use this packet if you decide you do not want to end your marriage/domestic partnership after all.

-Other: Local Do-it-Yourself packets: In some counties, you may need other forms or packets during your dissolution case that are required by local court rules.
+Other: Local Do-it-Yourself packets: Some counties' local court rules may require you to use other forms or packets .
 Check with your court clerk's office or Family Law Facilitator (if your county has one).
-The Legal Voice (206-621-7691 or www.legalvoice.org) has a do-it-yourself packet about following the case management schedule for dissolutions filed in King County.
-It also has publications on other dissolution issues, such as Community Debt and Mediation.
+The Legal Voice (206- 621-7691 or www.legalvoice.org) has a do-it-yourself packet about following the case management schedule for dissolutions filed in King County.

 I Have More Questions about the Law.
 Where Do I Get More Information?